MapsPeople/docs/collections/_cms/index.md

 There are 2 different roles in the system:

-* **Editor** - Editors can create new locations, make changes to and remove existing locations
+* **Editor** - Editors can create new Locations, make changes to and remove existing Locations
 * **Admin** - Administrators have editor rights and have access to icon settings and users

 ## The Map